piface314/ygo-fabrica/README.md

 - Be careful to build a 64-bit version of LuaJIT in order to use the card pic generation feature.
 You'll need [Visual Studio](https://visualstudio.microsoft.com/pt-br/free-developer-offers/) (specifically Visual Studio Developer Command Prompt) for this.
-- Make sure that you build LuaRocks with the LuaJIT you installed, not the pre-bundled Lua interpreter that comes with it.
+- Make sure that LuaRocks is built with the installed LuaJIT, not the pre-bundled Lua interpreter that comes with it.
 - Read [this StackOverflow question](https://stackoverflow.com/questions/60140305/how-to-install-lua-zlib-with-luarocks-on-windows)
 to build zlib.